top of page

 He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away (Rev 21:4)

 So if there are no more wars in the Kingdom of God, why would Christians support war now?
 We are supposed to be a light to the nations; examples of Kingdom life for people to see and be attracted to.
-By supporting wars, Christians are violating their sacred duty be a comfort and hope to the nations.
+By supporting wars, Christians are violating their sacred duty to be a comfort and hope to the nations.

 The teachings of the New Testament are clear: violence and killing is forbidden, even if they were allowed in the Old Testament.
 Jesus is a greater authority than Moses.
 Further, Jesus says that, "If you love Me, you will keep My commandments" (John 14:15), which implies that if we break his commandments, we do not love him--a serious offence that could cost our salvation.
 But if Jesus and his apostles taught non-violence, why do most Christians today support the wars of their governments?
 What happened?
 What changed?
 We have to go back to the early centuries of Christianity to find out.